catdeal3r/metafora/README.md

 git clone https://github.com/catdeal3r/metafora
 ```

-Or, if you already have, run this inside of the folder to update the codebase:
+Or, if you already have, run this inside of the cloned folder to update the codebase:

 ```bash
 git reset --hard HEAD